 Unlimited public diagrams, real-time collaboration, and a simple interface.
 For casual use or tight budgets, Coggle does the job.

-Native Mac and iOS apps with seamless iCloud sync.
+Native Mac and iOS apps with native iCloud sync.
 If you live in the Apple ecosystem, MindNode feels like it belongs there.

 Already using ClickUp?
 Its mind mapping feature lets you brainstorm and convert ideas directly into tasks without switching tools.